nichtich/wikidata-taxonomy/README.md

 ```

 The output contains item labels, Wikidata identifiers, the number of
-Wikimedia sites conneted to each item (indicated by bullet character "`•`"),
+Wikimedia sites connected to each item (indicated by bullet character "`•`"),
 the number of instances ([property P31](https://www.wikidata.org/wiki/P31),
 indicated by a multiplication sign "`×`"), and an upwards arrow ("`↑`") as
 indicator for additional superclass not included in the tree.